-The modified device driver is a low-level component in the Linux SCSI subsystem, dynamically loaded as a kernel module when the Memulator is initialized.
-The driver accepts SCSI requests (Scsi_Cmnd structures) from the Linux kernel via the standard SCSI mid-to-low-level queuecommand() interface and passes these on to the storage interface as described below.
+The modified device driver is a low-level component in the Linux SCSI subsystem.
+The driver accepts SCSI requests (Scsi_Cmnd structures) from the Linux kernel via the standard mid-to-low-level queuecommand() interface and passes them on to the storage interface as described below.
 When a request is complete, the driver notifies the kernel using the standard scsi_done() mid-level callback.

-The Memulator's storage interface communicates with the driver via modified system calls on the special device file /dev/memulator.
-The poll() system call is used to notify the storage interface that a new request has arrived in the driver. read() is then used to transfer the 12-byte SCSI command, target, logical unit number, and a unique request identifier for that request to the storage interface.
-Upon receipt, the timing loop immediately prepends an "arrival" event for the new request to the DiskSim event queue (with an offset arrival time, described below), and the device driver immediately copies the requested data between the user and kernel memory buffers. write() is used to notify the device driver when the request is complete.
+The Memulator's storage interface communicates with the device driver via modified system calls on the special character device file /dev/memulator.
+The storage interface uses the poll() system call to discover that a new request has arrived at the driver.
+It then uses the read() system call to transfer the 6-, 10-, or 12-byte SCSI command, the target device number, the logical unit number, and a unique request identifier.
+Following this transfer the timing loop immediately prepends a RE-QUEST ARRIVAL event to the DiskSim event queue.
+The arrival timestamp is skewed approximately $25 \mu s$ into the past to account for communications overheads; this value was determined empirically for our experimental setup.
+Once the newly arrived request is enqueued, the storage interface immediately directs the device driver to copy the requested data between the user and kernel memory buffers.
+The emulation software later uses the write() system call to notify the device driver when it determines the request is complete.